theodorecurtil/real_time_dashboarding/README.md

 ## :chipmunk: Throw in some Apache Flink

 You will note that the Superset `Chart` that we created does the 1-Minute aggregation that our Flink job also does.
-Let us directly consume the aggregated data from Apache Flink.
+Let us directly consume the aggregated data from Apache Flink now, and see if both aggregations report the same figures.

 The steps to follow: